Written by: MediHealth PRO Editorial Team

 Nap transitions take time.
 These practical steps help the process go more smoothly.

-• Watch the Cues, Not Just the Clock: If your child is rubbing their eyes, yawning, or pulling their ears 30 minutes before a scheduled nap, put them down early.
+- Watch Your Child’s Sleep Cues, Not Just the Clock: If your child is rubbing their eyes, yawning, or pulling their ears 30 minutes before a scheduled nap, put them down early.
 Flexibility at the right moment prevents overtiredness from building.

 Nap Transition vs. Sleep Regression: How to Tell the Difference